globalepub/Allo-Dokiter/README.md

 # Allo-Dokiter
-Call, write and talk with you doctor - Togo
+Call, write and talk with your doctor - Togo